RichardOtter/RichardOtter.github.io/index.md

 * Any query that you can write can be used to create (update) a group.
 * Not limited to RM search capabilities. (especially with multi-instance facts e.g census, residence)
-* Very fast.
-Double click an icon and it's done in 1 to 5 seconds.
+* Many groups can be updated in one run.

 ### Sample SQL queries for use with group creator utility (see above)